-Bigger well-established companies are more likely to pay out dividends regularly.
-Companies in certain sectors including oil and gas, financial, healthcare and pharmaceuticals, historically have had some of the highest dividend yields.
+Well-established companies are more likely to pay out regularly.
+Companies in distinct sectors, including oil and gas, financial, healthcare and pharmaceuticals, historically have had some of the highest dividend yields.

-Why Pay Them?
+Why Do Companies Pay Dividends?

 A bird in the hand is worth two in the bush.
 Investors are less sure that they’ll receive capital gains at a later date when earnings are reinvested as retained earnings than they are of receiving current dividend payments.
 In other words, better the sure thing now.

-The reliable income that dividends can provide is appealing to many investors, so they’ll be more tempted to buy stock in a company that pays them.
+The reliable income that they can provide is appealing to many investors, so they’ll be more tempted to buy stock in a company that pays them.
 Paying dividends is also typically a sign that a company is healthy and that management expects future earnings.

 And for your daily dose of the sophomoric, a share is said to be “cum dividend” when it is offered for sale with an entitlement to the next dividend payment attached.

 On that date, the money is deposited for payout to the eligible shareholders with the Depository Trust Company.

-However, the best way to make more money in the stock market is reinvesting your dividends.
+However, the best way to make more money in the stock market is by reinvesting your earnings.
 Remember the game here is to buy and hold.

-How is the Number Decided?
+How Is the Number Decided?